railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_case.rst

 Menu
 ^^^^

 Once the sections and the categories are defined you can generate some menus to make it easier to use these cases.
-In database \ ``openerp_ch04``\  , select the menu  *CRM & SRM > Configuration > Create Menus for a New Section* .
+In database \ ``openerp_ch04``\  , select the menu :menuselection:`CRM & SRM --> Configuration --> Create Menus` for a New Section* .

 The procedure is to create the name of the new menu in  *Menu base name* , select the name of a suitable  *Parent menu*  for the menu and the  *Case Section*  name, then click  *Create menu Entries* .
 Following this procedure, create the following menus: